SteveWufeng/Calculator-Test_Driven_Development/readme.md

-Your customer said that he hates doing his grade 1 math homework He wants a calculator that calculates the answer for him
+Your customer said that he hates doing his grade 1 math homework He wants a calculator that calculates the answer for him.

-Calculator that prompt user to input an operation and compute the result
+He've only learned addition and subtraction.
+If I say "5 + 2", you should give me 7
+If I say "8 - 3", you should give me 5

 >> Enter your operation: 50 + 2
 Your result is: 52!